ventZl/cmrx/man/02_overview.md

   target you link against it.
 Therefore you don't have to set up include paths to be able to include CMRX headers explicitly.

-* library `cmrx_arch` - this library is the architecture dependent portion of CMRX kernel.
-  It is automatically created depending on selected target architecture and HAL being used.
-Handled automatically by the `os` library.
-Listed just for reference.

 * library `stdlib` - this library contains functions that call system calls.
 These functions are callable from processes.
 See @ref api to learn on what functions are available.